Behaviour Management Ideas ( excerpt from DJM Behaviour Management Resource – complied by Mandy DJM Teacher )

 It is important you establish class rules.
+Making rules and setting limits is about effective discipline.
 Most behavioural management packages base their approach on the establishment of clear rules (rights) , rewards & consequences.
 This has proved effective as a long term strategy in a whole school approach.
 Now you must consider how you can reinforce the rules of the class.

 There are options: you can choose to do any of these.

 - Rely on the existence of established rules

 * Pluses & Minuses of each of these options & much much more can be found in the DJM Behaviour Management Resource booklet.